arkency/posts/posts/2024-02-06-completely-custom-zeitwerk-inflector.md

 On the other hand, Zeitwerk locates `api/rest/client.rb` and invokes `'api/rest/client'.camelize`.
 Without acronym handling rules, this results in `Api::Rest::Client`.
 To get `API::REST::Client`, we need to supply an inflector with acronym handling rules.
-There are at least four ways to do this.
+In this post, I will demonstrate four distinct methods to accomplish that.

 ## 1. Configure ActiveSupport::Inflector

 An intuitive and pretty common way is to configure `ActiveSupport::Inflector` directly.
-But doing so you affect how ActiveSupport inflects these phrases globally.
+But doing so affects how ActiveSupport inflects these phrases globally.
 It's not always desired.

 ```ruby
 # config/initializers/inflections.rb